ecoblaster1/CIS/README.md

+ # Project Portfolio

+This repository contains a collection of projects that I have completed during my time as a student.
+These projects demonstrate my proficiency in various programming concepts and my ability to apply these concepts to real-world applications.

-# Projects
+## Projects

-#Area Detection
+### Area Detection

-This project checks to see if the coordinates provided by the user exist within an area created by the program.
-If the user is found within the area it responds with "BRAINZZZ", emulating being surrounded by zombies.
+This program checks to see if the coordinates provided by the user exist within a predefined area.
+If the user is found within the area, it responds with "BRAINZZZ", emulating being surrounded by zombies.
+This project demonstrates my understanding of conditional statements and user input.

-#Circles
+### Circles

 This program calculates the area and circumference when the user provides the radius.
+This project demonstrates my understanding of mathematical formulas and user input.

-#Password Validator
+### Password Validator

 This program checks to see if the password provided by the user matches the parameters.
+This project demonstrates my understanding of regular expressions and conditional statements.

-#Text Editor
+### Text Editor

 This program allows for opening and editing .txt documents.

-#TeamAtlas
-This program takes data from League of Legends API and parses the data into a format that is relevant to the user.

-#TicTacToe
+This project demonstrates my understanding of file input/output and string manipulation.

+### TicTacToe

-Allows you to play tic tac toe in the console by repeatedly checking win conditions and alternating between player turns and recording valid returns.
+This program allows you to play tic tac toe in the console by repeatedly checking win conditions and alternating between player turns and recording valid returns.
+This project demonstrates my understanding of game development, conditional statements, and user input.

+### Snake

+This is an adaptation of the classic snake game playable through the terminal.
+This project demonstrates my understanding of game development, user input, and data structures.

+### LeagueOfLegendStatTracker

+This project allowed me to check the stats of my team through the League of Legends API and organize the findings in a readable way.
+This project demonstrates my ability to work with APIs, parse JSON data, and manipulate data structures.